harrycornell/Research-Project/README.md

 [LHC: add in paragraph re: normalizing data; update tables/data; include rerun graphtea output] **This is talked about below**

 To apply the weights of the different attributes, scales were applied to each attribute.
-The scale was based on the Score and Ranking attribute that was dirived from the Route Decision Questionnaire.
-These scales will be used against each routes attributes to detemine the final weighting of the route.
+The scale was based on the Score and Ranking attribute that was derived from the Route Decision Questionnaire.
+These scales will be used against each routes attributes to determine the final weighting of the route.
 The scales were calculated using the following formula to allow for the more risky attribute to have a higher value.
 The Score were based on a scale of 1 - 5, where 5 was set to be the most risky.
 The Ranking were based on a scale of 1 - 5, where 1 was set to be the most risky.
-For the Composite calculation, the Ranking was reveresed to allow the Score and Ranking to use a scale of 1 - 5 with 5 being the most risky.
+For the Composite calculation, the Ranking was reversed to allow the Score and Ranking to use a scale of 1 - 5 with 5 being the most risky.
 This formula for calculating the Composite score is shown below there the Ranking was reversed, then the Score and the Ranking was averaged.

 Composite = Average(Score, 5.00 - Ranking)